Caloundra Evening VIEW Club was formed in 1995.

 Secretary Enid on 5491 5502 or email firstname.lastname@example.org

-Once each year we fundraise by engaging in the Bunnings Sausage Sizzle and the Sunshine Coast Marathon.
-Some members are also supporting The Smith Family Learning For Life program by actively working with disadvantaged children as mentors or tutors.
-Our Club also provides financial support, sponsoring ongoing education for 11 of these students.
+Our fundraising activities include Bunnings Sausage Sizzles and helping with the Sunshine Coast Marathon.
+Some members also support support The Smith Family Learning For Life program by actively working with disadvantaged children as mentors or tutors.
+Our Club also provides financial support, sponsoring ongoing education for 10 of these students.

 Keep up to date with what is happening around the clubs.